Rogers arts academy hires new principal

-ROGERS -- The Arkansas Arts Academy's School Board chose a principal from the Pea Ridge School District as the new principal of its high school campus.
+ROGERS -- The Arkansas Arts Academy's board chose a principal from the Pea Ridge School District as the new principal of its high school campus.

 Bryan Appleton started his third year as principal of Pea Ridge Junior High School this month.
 He submitted his resignation to the Pea Ridge district Saturday, one day after the arts academy board voted unanimously to hire him during a special meeting.

-The academy is an open-enrollment charter school serving about 1,200 students in grades K-12 at two campuses in Rogers.
+The academy is an open-enrollment charter school serving about 1,200 students in grades kindergarten-12th grade at two campuses in Rogers.

-Appleton told the board he'll bring a unique musical background, leadership and passion to the position.
+Appleton told the board he will bring a unique musical background, leadership and passion to the position.

+Appleton is entering his 15th year as an educator, according to an academy news release.

 He completed his undergraduate degree at Evangel University in Springfield, Mo., earning a major in history and a minor in music, according to the release.
 Appleton also has a master's in science education and an education specialist degree from Arkansas State and a doctorate in educational leadership from Harding University in Searcy, according to the release.